-The nationwide shutdown brought on by COVID-19 has demonstrated the urgent need for small businesses to have emergency funds in order to continue operations or stay afloat while completely or partially closed.
+The nationwide shutdown in 2020 has demonstrated the urgent need for small businesses to have emergency funds in order to continue operations or stay afloat while completely or partially closed.

 Emergency funds are simply liquid savings accounts that can be tapped by businesses when they need them—reserves that are not touched for day-to-day operations.